 Consider offering donor appreciation perks like handmade trinkets or art for donations.
 Always write thank-you letters or emails, consider catching up with a phone call or hosting a video chat with donors.
 And post thank-you updates as your campaign really gains momentum.

 5. The Value of Writing Updates

 It is important to stay connected with your donors throughout the process of your campaign with updates.
 Pay attention to quantity versus quality.
 It is more valuable to update your donors with good information weekly than to update them daily with frivolous information.
 You don’t want to bore or annoy your donors.
 But you do want to show that their donations are having visible positive effects for your cause.
-Updates may include meeting certain fund goals, progress of an event or of the beneficiary, any media coverage and big milestones of the campaign.
+Updates may include meeting certain fund goals, the progress of an event or of the beneficiary, any media coverage and big milestones of the campaign.